 This is the one reading this week with a different topic.
 It brings to an end the current liturgical selections from St Paul’s Letter to the community in Rome, in which he has set out both a theology of Jesus’ salvation and his strong support for both the Jewish people and the new Christian churches.
 A good conclusion, as it looks at both life and death from the new perspective brought by Jesus with his life-death-life shared for us.

 Matthew follows the question with a parable which does not pick up ‘how many times’ but makes clear the way that God forgives us means we must be equally forgiving to others.
 The story has some wild exaggerations, which we are meant to translate into something other than money.
-The ‘ten thousands of talents’ would be in the millions in today’s currency – we might think of the slang expression ‘zillions’ for a sum hard to calculate or imagine.
+The ‘ten thousands of talents’ would be in the millions in today’s currency – we might think of the slang expression ‘zillions’.
 The ‘servants’ of a king could be officials, but still it would impossible to pay off that amount even ‘given time’.
 The king’s remitting of the debt is an act of generosity that can’t be quantified and would be totally unexpected.

 The one hundred denarii owed by the second servant would be at most a few day’s wages, and the fellow servant would have some hope of saving that much.
 But he is given no chance.
 That the man would not pass on the forgiveness he received was noticed by the fellow employees and come to the master in distress.
 Those who heard Jesus’ story were probably feeling much like the fellow servants.